LoaiSaadi/HiveMindMapV2/README.md

 1. Clone the Repository: (https://github.com/IsraaBsoul/MindMapProject.git)
 *Then, open the project and update the Firebase configuration:*
    a.
-Open the file: firebaseConfig -> server\config\firebaseConfig.js, and replace the placeholder path with the path to your downloaded JSON file->const serviceAccount = require("path/to/your/firebase-key.json");
+Open the file: firebaseConfig -> server\config\firebaseConfig.js, <br>
+   and replace the placeholder path with the path to your downloaded JSON file->const serviceAccount = require("path/to/your/firebase-key.json");

    b.
-Go to the Firebase Console for your project-> navigate to Project Settings-> Scroll down to the "Your apps" section then copy your Firebase configuration values, and replace the existing values in the `client\src\firebase.js` file with your own configuration.
+Go to the Firebase Console for your project-> navigate to Project Settings-> Scroll down to the "Your apps" section <br>
+   then copy your Firebase configuration values, and replace the existing values in the `client\src\firebase.js` file with your own configuration.

 2. Install necessary packages for React and Firebase: npm install
 3. Navigate to the Project Directory: cd MindMapProject
-4. Run the Application:
+4. Run the Application:<br>
-You should run the server first-> Open a terminal and navigate to the server directory: cd server -> Then start the server: npm start.
+You should run the server first-> Open a terminal and navigate to the server directory: cd server -> Then start the server: npm start.<br>
-Open another terminal and navigate to the client directory: cd client-> Then start the client: npm start.
+Open another terminal and navigate to the client directory: cd client-> Then start the client: npm start.<br>
 ![image](https://github.com/user-attachments/assets/49893958-7f81-4962-babe-63924c6a28e2)
 ![image](https://github.com/user-attachments/assets/a9b21526-e727-4fbb-a4cd-60287292ddfb)